gscanlon21/notes/content/software/editors/vscode.md

 // Select left or right to open editors to the left or right of the currently active one.
 "workbench.editor.openPositioning": "last",

+// Increase the font size of the file explorer.
+"window.zoomLevel": 1,
+"editor.fontSize": 15,

 // Markdown Specific Settings
 "[markdown]": {
   "editor.tabSize": 2,